Keiskamma Altarpiece

 Layer 2, Religious Life in Hamburg

-Medium: Collaborative embroidery and mixed media on masonite.
-This central panel of the second layer documents the various religious groups …
+This central panel of the second layer documents the various religious groups active within the village of Hamburg, South Africa.
+The …

 | Item Title | Layer 2, Religious Life in Hamburg |